Integrative Counselling &

 I aim to support you in making sense of your experience in a way that feels meaningful, and to gently bring awareness to what may be limiting or holding you back from expressing your full potential.

 I believe connection and creativity are at the core of being human, and they form the foundation of the therapeutic process, beginning with the relationship between us.
+Alongside conversation, I may gently invite exploration through creative expression or somatic awareness, if and when it feels right for you.

-I hold a Postgraduate Diploma (Level 7) in Psychosynthesis Counselling and am a registered member of the BACP, working in accordance with their Ethical Framework.
+I hold a Postgraduate Diploma (Level 7) in Psychosynthesis Counselling and I am a registered member of the BACP, working in accordance with their Ethical Framework.

 My work is supported through regular one-to-one supervision with an experienced supervisor, alongside ongoing professional development through further training and workshops.